isomerpages/moe-wellingtonpri/pages/Rasis Testing.md

 <h4>POSB Smart Buddy</h4>
 <p>The school canteen stalls and bookshop accept cashless payment via the
 Smart Buddy watch/card as well as ezlink card.
-To help your children cultivate good money habits, you may sign up for the Smart Buddy via <a rel="noopener noreferrer nofollow" target="_blank">go.posb.com.sg/sb-pg</a>.
+To help your children cultivate good money habits, you may sign up for the Smart Buddy via <a href="go.posb.com.sg/sb-pg" rel="noopener nofollow" target="_blank">go.posb.com.sg/sb-pg</a>.
 Please refer to Smart Buddy Registration Letter (PayBuddy) for more information.</p>